You are here

 This sounds very logical, until you examine it further.

 One of the features of the Irish State Pension is its connectivity to the labour market.
-Eligibility is based on one of two strands:
+Eligibility for a pension from the State is based on one of two strands:

 - Social insurance contributions (PRSI);